JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_04/lecture.md

 - removing `]rm PkgName`
 - updating `]update`
 - developing `]dev http://...`

-  Always reads the actual content of files. `Add` creates a precompiled blob.
+  - `add` treats packages as being finished, version handling pkg manager.
+Precompiles!
+  - `dev` leaves all operations on the package to the user (git versioning, etc.).
+Always read content of files

-By default these operations are related to environment `.julia/environments/v1.6`
+By default these operations are related to environment `.julia/environments/v1.8`

 E.g. running an updating will update packages in `Manifest.toml` in this directory.
 What if the update breaks functionality of some project package that uses special features?

-There can be more than one environment!
+There can and should be more than one environment!

-Any package can define its own project environment with a list of dependencies.
+Project environments are based on files with installed packages.

-- switching by `]activate Path`
+- switching by `]activate Path` - creates `Project.toml` if not existing

 - from that moment, all package modifications will be relevant only to this project!
 - when switching to a new project `]instantiate` will prepare (download and precompile) the environment
+  - creates `Manifest.toml` = list of all exact versions of all packages
 - which Packages are visible is determined by `LOAD_PATH`
     - typically contaings default libraries and default environment
     - it is different for REPL and Pkg.tests !
 No default env. in tests.

+## Package hygiene - workflow

+!!! theorem "Potential danger"
+    Package dependencies may not be compatible:
+    - package `A` requires `C@<0.2`
+    - package `B` requires `C@>0.3`
+    - what should happen when `]add A` and `add B`?

+- keep your "@v#.#" as clean as possible (recommended are only debugging/profiling packages)
+- use packages as much as you can, even for short work with scripts `]activate .`
+  - adding a package existing elsewhere is cheap (global cache)
+- if do not wich to store any files just test random tricks of a cool package: `]activate --temp`

+### Package development with Revise

+Developing a package with interactively test/development:

+1. Create a package/module at one directory `MainPackage`
+2. Create a script at another directory `MainScript`, and activate it `]activate .`
+3. `dev MainPackage` in the `MainScript` environment
+   - Revise.jl will watch the `MainPackage` so it is always up to date
+   - in `dev` mode you have full control over commits etc.

 ## Unit testing, /test